mdenet/educationplatform-tooltemplate/README.md

 The **`helloworld`** package is a maven [tycho](https://tycho.eclipseprojects.io/doc/latest/index.html) eclipse plugin project and has the standard directory structure which includes a MANIFEST file.

+> Note - When using the Eclipse IDE for devlopment ensure that the target file is active and being used by Eclipse as shown [here](#using-a-target-file).

 The **`helloworldfunction`** is a standard maven java project.

-> Note if the new tool does not have any dependency on eclipse features then the helloworld package can be replaced with a standard maven java project.
+> Note - If the new tool does not have any dependency on eclipse features then the helloworld package can be replaced with a standard maven java project.

 #### Rename the tool
 Rename all instances of helloworld to use the new tool name for all file contents, filenames, and directories.